Admissions ProcessFrequently Asked Questions and AnswersQ: What types of students are accepted at Willow Hill School?

 Q: What can we expect after the interview and visit?

-A: You will receive written notification from the Admissions Office.
+A: You will receive notification from the Admissions Office as to the committee's decision.

 Q: Does Willow Hill School accept private funding?